hopr/hopr/doc/readme.md

-# Hopr - Hold and Press keyboard shortcuts
+# HoPR - Hold and Press keyboard shortcuts
-A pseudo-chorded keyboard remapper.
+Map Hold and Press key events to any other combination of key events.

+Examples:

+    Hold SPACE and the right hand is used for movement (arrow keys, page up etc) Hold D and the right hand can type symbols like parenthesis, brackets and braces.
+    Hold S and the right hand can be used as a numerical keyboard.
+    Hold F or J are alternatives for left and right Shift

 ## What is it?
-Hopr is an attempt at creating a more ergonomic keyboard experience by adding a special type of key stroke called chords.
-Hopr distinguishes between ordinary typing, where the first key is typically released before the second, and chords where the first key is held and the second key is released before the first.
-Chords can then be mapped to any other key sequence such as arrow `UP` or `CTRL+DEL`.
+HoPR is an attempt at creating a more ergonomic keyboard experience by mapping hard to reach keys to special key combinations accessible from the home row.
+It does this by distinguishing between ordinary typing where keys are pressed sequentially and special hold-and-press events (chords) where the first key is held and the second key is released before the first.

-The main goal is to reduce stress on the hands and fingers by moving hard to reach keys and key combinations to more central positions.
-All common keyboard actions such as movement, editing, typing etc can be reached without leaving the home row.
+The main goal is to reduce stress on the hands and weaker fingers by moving hard to reach keys and key combinations to central positions.
+All common keyboard actions such as movement, editing, typing etc can be reached without leaving the home row and without stretching the hand too much.
 For example:

 * The arrow keys can be accessed by holding `SPACE` and pressing `J,K,L` or `SEMICOLON`.
 * Move up/down paragraph and forward/back word can be accessed by holding `SPACE` and pressing `U,I,O` or `P`.
 * Page up/down and Home/End are accessed by holding `SPACE` and pressing `M,COMMA,DOT` or `SLASH`.
-* `V` and `M` are mapped as additional `CTRL` keys.
-That is, holding `M` and pressing `X` is the same as pressing `CTRL+X`
+* `V` and `M` are mapped as additional `CTRL` keys and `F,J` are mapped as additional `SHIFT` keys.

-It works by distinguishing between sequential key presses and Hold-and-Press key events called chords.
-For example, during normal typing of the characters `AB` the following key events may be created:
+During normal typing, the first key pressed is typically released before the second pressed key is released.
+For example, fast typing of the characters `AB` may result in the key events

     <PRESS A> <PRESS B> <RELEASE A> <RELEASE B>

-Note that the `B` key is often pressed before the `A` key is released.
-This is OK since most programs only pay attention to press events.
+where the `B` key is pressed before the `A` is released.
+This is OK since most programs only pay attention to key press events.

-A key stroke is considered a chord if two keys are pressed and the second key is released before the first.
+A sequence of key events is considered a chord if the first key is released after the second key is released.
 For example, pressing and holding A and then pressing and releasing B is detected as the chord `A+B` which can be mapped to another key stroke:

     <PRESS A> <PRESS B> <RELEASE B> <RELEASE A> -> chord A+B

-Therefore, typing `SIM` the usual way results in the text `sim` but holding `S` and typing `IM` gives the numbers `81`.
+Therefore, typing `SIM` the normally results in the text `sim` but holding `S` and typing `IM` gives the numbers `81`.

 Hopr relies on the order of press and release events to distinguish between normal key strokes and chords.
-Hopr is not a chorded keyboard in the traditional sense since the order of the key press and release events is important.
+Hopr is not a chorded keyboard in the traditional sense since the order of the key events is important.
+But, like a chorded keyboard, one or more keys can be held pressed to produce a chord.
 The order of the held keys is not important though and `AB` and pressing `C` is the same as holding `BA` and pressing `C`.

 ### Features